 The fastest and easiest way to file a Disability Insurance (DI) claim is online through SDI Online.

-Do not fall victim to a major scam
+Do not fall victim to these major scams!

 • For information and referral services: Dial 211